-But it is not just a matter of possibility, there are few things that are not possible. it is a matter of probability.
-What are the probabilities that in spite of the overwhelming evidence that the church’s narrative does not correspond with reality, and whose founder, while brilliant, was a lascivious, self-aggrandizing liar, that the Mormon church is nonetheless the, “one true church?”
+But it is not a question of possibility; few things are not possible.
+It is more a matter of probability.
+The question is, what are the probabilities that, despite overwhelming evidence that the church’s narrative does not correspond with reality, and that its founder was anything but the saint-like character the church has invented, that Mormonism is the “one true religion?”

-Not according to many leaders in the church that have given lip service to the diligent search for truth:
+Not according to the Mormon leaders that have given lip service to the diligent search for truth:

 “If we have the truth, it cannot be harmed by investigation.
 If we have not the truth, it ought to be harmed.”